 16.5 The Sender shall inform consignees of the transfer of their personal data and shall indemnify GLS against all claims, fines and/or costs arising from the Sender's failure to comply with applicable privacy laws and regulations.

 GLS is authorized to publicly refer to the existence and content of the agreement for marketing and/or publicity purposes.

 Supplementary agreements and divergent agreements require the written form.

-18.3.
-Disputes arising from the contract of carriage fall under the sole competence “ratione loci” of the Brussels Courts of Justice.
+19.3.
+Disputes arising from the contract of carriage fall under the sole competence “ratione loci” of the Brussels Courts.
 GLS may also, if it so wishes, petition any other competent court “ratione loci” in order to take cognizance of the dispute.

 19.4.
 When the sender has completed the internal complaints procedure and when he is not satisfied with the answer of GLS, the possibility exists for the sender to address him to the Ombudsman of the Postal Sector.